Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Introduction

-In this study, we seek to reveal the respective roles of jamming and swimmer inertia in reciprocal granular swimming using discrete element method (DEM) simulations.
-Building on our recent experiments with a scallop-like robot that swims in granular media by reciprocally flapping its wings~\cite{xiao2024locomotion}, we systematically vary jamming effects in DEM to explain how they enable reciprocal swimming, while identifying a new inertia-based swimming mechanism.
-In the quasi-static regime, we use microscopic force transmission analyses to show how the jamming transition breaks the symmetry of the medium’s states between the opening and closing strokes, which is reflected by the formation of asymmetric stagnant zones near the swimmer.
-This results in net propulsion that favors the opening stroke, agreeing with experiments~\cite{xiao2024locomotion}.
-The swimmer inertia becomes significant in a dynamic regime, where the coasting time approaches the wing flapping period.
-The swimmer experiences a longer coasting time with closed wings, resulting in net propulsion that favors the closing stroke.
+In this study, we seek to reveal the respective roles of jamming and swimmer inertia in reciprocal granular swimming using discrete element method (DEM) simulations, building upon our recent experiments with a scallop-like robot that swims in granular media by reciprocally flapping its wings~\citep{xiao2024locomotion}. \R{In quasi-static swimming, we use microscopic structural and force transmission analyses to show how the history-dependent contact network reorganization in the jammed granular medium breaks the symmetry between the opening and closing strokes, which is reflected by the formation of asymmetric stagnant zones near the swimmer under reciprocal actuation.} \RR{The coarse-grained particle velocity field further shows the asymmetry in the swimmer-induced particle kinematics.} \R{The implications of stagnant zone formation on swimming performance are further demonstrated through simulations with varied swimmer geometries and particle friction coefficients.
+These results quantitatively establish why net propulsion is biased towards the opening stroke as observed in experiments~\citep{xiao2024locomotion}.} The swimmer's inertia becomes significant in dynamic swimming, e.g., with faster flapping frequencies, where the swimmer's coasting time approaches the wings' flapping period.
+The swimmer experiences a longer coasting time with closed wings, resulting in a reversal in propulsion direction, which favors the closing stroke.
 For both mechanisms, we establish physics-based order parameters that strongly correlate with the respective net locomotion displacements.